komputerowiec/enable-annotation-attributes-examination/README.md

 >>>> item in elements array: second-default-element
 ```

 It differs slightly from what I expected to see.
-It seems that the value explicitly assigned to the attribute of the [`@EnableSomething`](src/main/java/com/example/annotation/EnableSomething.java) annotation, on the top of the `SharedConfiguration` class, has been ignored and the default value of the `elements` attribute has been used instead.
+It seems that the value explicitly assigned to the attribute of the [`@EnableSomething`](src/main/java/com/example/annotation/EnableSomething.java) annotation, on the top of the [`SharedConfiguration`](src/main/java/com/example/configuration/SharedConfiguration.java) class, has been ignored and the default value of the `elements` attribute has been used instead.

 Of course, the presented scenario is a kind of an edge case scenario.
 Evidently, when the `@ComonentScan` mechanism processes the values of the attributes of auto discovered annotations, it equates an empty array with no array at all, so that it takes into account the default array (when there is no array then it takes the default one, it is the role of the default values after all).

 ### Example 3: Run and analyse test with the manually pointed configuration

-In the jUnit test of the Spring based application, more often than not, we use `SpringRunner` to build the application context.
-On of ways to provide the `SpringRunner` with the context configuration is to use another `@ContextConfiguration` annotation which takes in the array of the `@Configuraion` classes to be used to build the application context.
+In the jUnit test of the Spring based application, more often than not, we use [`SpringRunner`](https://docs.spring.io/spring/docs/5.0.8.RELEASE/javadoc-api/org/springframework/test/context/junit4/SpringRunner.html) to build the application context.
+On of ways to provide the [`SpringRunner`](https://docs.spring.io/spring/docs/5.0.8.RELEASE/javadoc-api/org/springframework/test/context/junit4/SpringRunner.html) with the context configuration is to use another [`@ContextConfiguration`](https://docs.spring.io/spring/docs/5.0.8.RELEASE/javadoc-api/org/springframework/test/context/ContextConfiguration.html) annotation which takes in the array of the [`@Configuration`](https://docs.spring.io/spring/docs/5.0.8.RELEASE/javadoc-api/org/springframework/context/annotation/Configuration.html) classes to be used to build the application context.

-The purpose of this example is to show that if `@ContextConfiguraion` in the jUnit test refers to the same `SharedConfiguration` as it was in the two previous examples, then the value of the `elements` attribute established within the `selectImports(...)` method of the `EnableSomethingSelector` class will be the same as in *Exmaple 1* (the explicitly used, empty array will be recognized).
+The purpose of this example is to show that if [`@ContextConfiguration`](https://docs.spring.io/spring/docs/5.0.8.RELEASE/javadoc-api/org/springframework/test/context/ContextConfiguration.html) in the jUnit test refers to the same [`SharedConfiguration`](src/main/java/com/example/configuration/SharedConfiguration.java) as it was in the two previous examples, then the value of the `elements` attribute established within the `selectImports(...)` method of the [`EnableSomethingSelector`](src/main/java/com/example/annotation/EnableSomethingSelector.java) class will be the same as in *Exmaple 1* (the explicitly used, empty array will be recognized).

 The actual test case and its configuration looks simple: